-With US Secretary of State Hillary Clinton underway to the East Asia, a crisis is looming in the waters of the Yellow Sea where a South Korean corvette sunk last March, killing 46.
+With American secretary of state Hillary Clinton underway to the East Asia, a crisis is looming in the waters of the Yellow Sea where a South Korean corvette sunk last March, killing 46.
 South Koreans authorities have ascertained that a North Korean torpedo was responsible for the sinking.
 The North has denied any involvement, threatening with “all out war” should the South respond militarily.
 The White House agreed that the sinking constituted an “act of aggression” that is “one more instance of North Korea’s unacceptable behavior and defiance of international law.”

 The ROKS Cheonan went down near the disputed inter-Korean maritime border on March 27.
 Tensions flared between the two Koreas that remain formally at war but the issue faded until this Thursday when international investigators, including experts from Australia, Britain, Sweden and the United States, found that the remains of the torpedo that sunk the Cheonan “perfectly match” those of a CHT-02D torpedo which North Korea sells abroad.
 What’s more, markings were found similar to those engraved on a previously recovered North Korean torpedo.